 When it comes to writing high-converting copy (that helps you sell your products), there is a wide range of what’s acceptable and what’s recommendable for ecommerce brands.

 It really all depends on who your audience is (and how well you know them).

 But, for the most part, write your emails in a similar way to writing a casual blog post.
 Keep the sentences short, logical, and to the point.

 Don’t write thick, academic paragraphs that no one will be able to get through.
 Instead, break up ideas into separate paragraphs and, if needed, use bullet points or lists.

 If you know your audience well enough, then you’ll know what kind of copy they prefer: humorous, excited (lots of exclamations marks and emojis), reserved, or even philosophical.

-When writing for email, think about the absolute best squeeze, funnel or product page you’ve ever read.
-Usually, it starts with a great promise or pitch, followed by a personal, relevant story, and then an explanation of that promise or pitch.
+When writing for email, think about the absolute best squeeze, funnel, landing page, or product page you’ve ever read.
+Usually, it starts with a great promise or incentive, followed by a personal, relevant story, and then an explanation of that promise or pitch.

 If you try the same in your emails, even adding a little bit of your personality, you’ll see great conversions.